SEASONABLE TEMPS & SOME WEEKEND SUN!

 WIND FORECAST:

 MONDAY: Cloudy, breezy and cooler.
 A chance of showers.
-Wet snow showers possible.
+Wet snow showers possible early.
 HIGH: 47 LOW: 29

 TUESDAY: Mostly cloudy.
-Cool with a few showers or rain or snow.
-HIGH: 45 LOW: 27
+Cool with a few showers of rain or snow.
+HIGH: 44 LOW: 26

 Copyright 2020 WBAY.
 All rights reserved